 Are you passionate about French, German or Spanish?
-If so, you could receive a languages scholarship of £28,000 to train as a secondary-school teacher in England.
+If so, you could receive a scholarship of £28,000 to train as a secondary-school language teacher in England.

-As a language teacher, you can play a part in equipping the next generation with skills employers need.
+As a language teacher, you can continue to use your languages every day.
+You can play a part in equipping the next generation with skills employers need.
 Good language teachers are in demand and there has never been a better time to enter the profession, with attractive starting salaries and long-term job prospects.

-As a Languages Teacher Training Scholar, you will, in addition to the financial support, receive access to a range of professional development opportunities and resources.
+As a languages teacher training scholar, you will, in addition to the financial support, receive access to mentor support and a range of professional development opportunities and resources.

 Take a step towards inspiring a new generation of young people to love languages as much as you do.

 Download the LTTS flyer at the bottom of the page.

 To be eligible to apply, you must have, or be predicted to achieve, a minimum of a 2:1 in a French, German or Spanish degree.

 If you have a 2:1 degree in a different subject that demonstrates excellent language skills and significant knowledge, you may also apply.